openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

-# Contributing to OpenEBS kubernetes provisioner
+# Contributing to OpenEBS Kubernetes Provisioner

-This document describes process for creating contributing to [openebs/external-storage](https://github.com/openebs/external-storage) project.
+This document describes the process for contributing to [openebs/external-storage](https://github.com/openebs/external-storage) project.
 At a very high level, the process to contribute and improve is pretty simple:
 - Submit an Issue describing your proposed change
 - Create your development branch